On Singing: My Philosophy of Teaching Voice

 When we listen to singing, we experience a direct communication of the musician’s emotions and essence.
 Singing is so much more than vocal technique!
 Addressing the body and mind as a whole is an essential part of mastering the art and science and mystery of singing.

 Voice is the most difficult instrument to teach.
-As a voice teacher, I cannot show you what to do with your voice in the same way that I can show you what to do with your flute, for example.
+As a vocal coach, I cannot show you what to do with your voice in the same way that I can show you what to do with your flute, for example.
 Instead of a flute, the whole body/mind is the instrument of the singer, and to teach that instrument, I know that I must be willing to engage fully with the body/mind.
 Our “personal” issues are what our lives are about, and our singing comes out of our sometimes messy lives, not out of a vacuum.
 We cannot separate ourselves into parts when we sing, or we will not bring all of ourselves to our singing.

 There is a way of viewing our singing as part of the larger picture of our lives, so that we see ourselves as a hologram, rather than the sum of discrete parts.
-I wish there were more voice teachers who did that, and that there was an awareness of the value of that perspective in the vocal world.
+I wish there were more voice teachers and coaches who did that, and that there was an awareness of the value of that perspective in the vocal world.

 When I was pursuing an opera career, the voice teachers I encountered had a strict policy of not allowing anything “personal” to come into the session.
 Why do you suppose there was such a careful avoidance of dealing with anything other than vocal technique with their students?
 I suspect it was because they were uncomfortable with dealing with “personal” issues and had not been trained in supporting students in that way.
 But if a singer is in despair that her career is not on track and does not know what to do about it, or if she is distraught that her best friend just betrayed her, or if she is having trouble paying the bills and doesn’t know how many more lessons she can afford, or if she is sad or anxious in general, these things affect her singing and her ability to incorporate your teaching.